janaSunrise/project-quickstart/README.md

 This is a small python project that helps you create your projects in no time!

 This can
-- Create the source file
+- Create the source file for project
-- Generate The Readme, gitignore, and License
+- Generate The README, gitignore, and LICENSE
-- Add it to git
+- Initialize git in the project
 - Clone and use a repo as template
-- Perform caching.
+- Perform caching for projects

 ## Tech Stack used